-Ceramics is one of those crafts that has come full circle.
-A costly one at that, but one that teaches you valuable life skills—perseverance, patience and determination.
-One of those skills you always say you want to learn but never do; oh, to be a mud manipulator and eat from plates that you created with your bare hands.
+Pottery is one of those crafts that has come full circle.
+It teaches you valuable life skills—perseverance, patience and determination.
+And it's one of those skills you always say you want to learn but never do; oh, to be a mud manipulator and eat from plates that you created with your bare hands.

-Well, now you can, because we've hunted down ceramics workshops you can join, right here on the Gold Coast.
-You can thank us later, or make us some cute plates and bowls.
-Up to you.
+Well, now you can, because we've hunted down the best Gold Coast ceramics workshops you can join, right now.

 The Craft Parlour

 The gritLAB is where it all happens.
-In teacher Leia’s very own abode across the border in Casuarina, it is her mission to create space for clay-hungry students.
-Coming up this winter, GritGERAMICS is releasing a number of workshops for people that are curious about clay.
+In teacher Leia’s characterful workshop across the border in Pottsville, it is her mission to create space for clay-hungry students.
+GritGERAMICS hosts a number workshops for people that are curious about clay.
 She believes working with clay is an immensely powerful tool for personal transformation and self inquiry and wants to share this magic and alchemy of earth working (and the frustration and joys around potting) with others.
 To be able to slow everything down and plant seeds of creativity in our busy, connected world is what ceramics is all about for this inspiring and talented lady.
-The gritLAB is currently in expansion, but is situated behind Osteria; meaning delicious food and drinks are available right out the front door and Leia likes to think indulging ALL of the senses is very much a part of the workshop experience.
 Disclaimer: these workshops will be aimed at all skill levels and no prior experience is needed, so full permission to get down and dirty!
-Keep an eye out for tickets and dates here.
+Read more about current workshops here.

 Gold Coast Potters Association